AbirChoudhury-26/Python-Practice/README.md

 ## This Series is added for Python Practice with general Topics like Arrays, Tuples, List,Dict,String Manipulation,Sets ,Use of Matrix Logics.

+### Searching and Sorting Like :Linear,Buuble etc are included
 ### * In this Series ,Selenium+Python is practiced.
  | **WebDriver Functions**  | **Selenium Methods** | **Usage**
  |--------------------|----------------|---------------|